Table of contents

 Challenges of depression

-Just like with any challenges, and depression is certainly that, there are ways to meet those challenges and come out on the other side.
-That is my wish for anyone who reads my book and follows this blog.
+Just like with any challenges, depression is certainly that; there are ways to meet those challenges and come out on the other side.
+That is my wish for anyone who reads my books and follows this blog.
+(All my books are free to followers of this blog.)

-I want to add that neither this blog nor my book, addresses the more serious forms of mental disorders, such as bipolar illness, bulimia, etc.
+I want to add that neither this blog nor my books address the more serious forms of mental disorders, such as bipolar illness, bulimia, etc.

 Reason 1